Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Moraines

 Moraines are ridges of soil, rocks and till which have been deposited by a glacial system.
+They are added to the glacial system over time through weathering, rockfalls, freeze-thaw action, etc.

-Strictly speaking, only the main three are on the OCR specification, but there's no harm in being able to explain them all.
+> Strictly speaking, only the main three are on the OCR specification, but there's no harm in being able to explain them all.

 #### Medial moraines